Zxh1024/DConvLSTM/README.md

 ## Setup

-All code was developed and tested on Nvidia RTX3060Ti the following environment.
+All code was developed and tested on Nvidia RTX3060Ti in the following environment:

 - Python 3.6
 - torch